 If the driver works for a shipping or trucking company, then the employer may share liability for the accident.
 If the driver is an independent contractor, then the degree of liability of the hiring company will depend on the level of supervision that the company exercised over the driver.

-For North Carolina residents who have been seriously injured in a wreck that was caused by another driver, it is essential to get caring and committed legal counsel serving Mooresville and surrounding areas that will assist in establishing liability and pursuing compensation.
+For North Carolina residents who have been seriously injured in a wreck that was caused by another driver, it is essential to get caring and committed car accident lawyer serving Mooresville, NC, and surrounding areas that will assist in establishing liability and pursuing compensation.

 Recent Comments